conan7882/conan7882.github.io/_includes/cv.md

     Developed a training process utilizing the topological metric to train an edge detection network which focuses on preserving topological structures of edges.
     </li>
     <li>
-    	Improved the performance on both edge detection and edge-based segmentation (improved edge F1 score from 0.91 to 0.93 and segmentation IoU from 0.80 to 0.82).
+    	Improved edge F1 score from 0.91 to 0.93 and segmentation IoU from 0.80 to 0.82.
     </li>
     <li>
     	Built a transfer learning process for identification of six forams species using features extracted from pre-trained VGG, Inception and ResNet.